btoll/support/README.md

 - makes the directory in which the new ticket will live (in this example, `5671`).
 - creates an `index.html` document within the new directory which properly references the JavaScript and CSS resources it needs to load.

-The script properly handles versions 2.x, 3.x, 4.x and the SDK.
+The script properly handles versions 2.x, 3.x, 4.x, 5.x and any git repos that follow the naming convention of SDK*, i.e., SDK5.

-Note: Only handles ExtJS.